 We need to repeatedly find new antibiotics because of a phenomenon known as antibiotic resistance.
 In this situation, an antibiotic that once killed a harmful bacterium no longer works.
 The microbe is said to have become resistant to the chemical.

 Antibiotic resistance develops due to genetic changes in bacteria.
 These changes are a natural part of a bacterium's life.
 Transfer of genes from one individual to another, mutations (alterations in genes), and transfer of genes by viruses that infect bacteria give the microbes new characteristics.
 It also means that the members of a bacterial population are not completely identical genetically.

-When a bacterial species is attacked by an antibiotic, many of the bacteria may be killed.
-Some members of the population may survive because they have a gene (or genes) that enables them to resist the attack.
+When a bacterial population is attacked by an antibiotic, many of the bacteria may be killed.
+Some members of the population may survive because they have a gene (or genes) that enables them to resist the attack, however.
 When these resistant bacteria reproduce, some of their offspring will also have the helpful gene.
-Over time, the entire population may become resistant to the antibiotic.
+A large population of resistant organisms may eventually form.

 Antibiotic resistance is very worrying.
 If we can't find new ways to kill bacteria, some infections may become untreatable.
 Some serious diseases have already become much harder to treat.
 The search for new antibiotics made by soil bacteria is therefore very important.

 Finding New Antibiotics in Soil

 Most of our present antibiotics originated from bacteria that live in the soil, which in most places is teeming with microscopic life.
 One teaspoon of healthy soil contains millions or even billions of bacteria.
 It's extremely difficult to grow these organisms in laboratory equipment, however, causing antibiotic discovery to be a slow process.

 Researchers at the Northeastern University in Boston, Massachusetts, have created a new method for growing captive bacteria in soil.
 The bacteria are housed in specially designed containers that are placed in the soil instead of in a laboratory.
 The researchers call their new container an iChip.
 It allows nutrients and other chemicals in the soil to reach the bacteria.